Sun Simiao: Books

-… is as close to a modern laboratory handbook as anything we are likely to find in ancient literature.
+[...] is as close to a modern laboratory handbook as anything we are likely to find in ancient literature.
 Following a preface and a catalogue of elixir names, there is a set of detailed specifications for necessities of the laboratory, including the liuyini 六一泥 "six-one" lute which was universally employed in Chinese pharmacology and alchemy for the hermetical sealing of reaction vessels.
-Finally, there are the recipes themselves: ingredients grouped at the beginning, with weight and advance preparation clearly noted, and perspicacious, concise directions for compounding and using the products.
+Finally, there are the recipes themselves: ingredients grouped at the beginning, with weight and advance preparation clearly noted, and perspicacious, concise directions for compounding and using the products.Sun believed deeply that the science of alchemichal elixers would help humans achieve immortality.
+A tenth century historian wrote that Sun's body did not decay for some time after his death, due to the amount of murcury he ingested while trying to develop the perfect elixer of immortality.